USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

     * Using Directory for discovering the external components.

 * What was the context for your decision?
     * Before Load Balancer can forward the request to the first available component, Directory must find out this component actively.
 We are looking up the external active component.
+    Since we are dependent on external components, we can not force them to register in our Directory :) Therefore, we have to hard code them in our Directory.
+There is no Registry step between external components and Directory.

 * What is the problem you are trying to solve?
     * How to discover the external component.